GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Go to the [General Error Messages](#general-error-messages) section for details on the status code error message.
 The overall status code 201 displays if at least one subcontract report is processed successfully, even if some subcontract reports fail to process.

 The API handles subcontract report requests as follows:
-* If a subcontract report request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in **Published** status.
+* If a subcontract report request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, the report is saved in the **Published** status.
-* If any validations fail, then the report is saved in **Draft** status, and validation error messages are sent back as a part of the response body.
+* If any validations fail, the report is saved in **Draft** status, and validation error messages are sent back as a part of the response body.

 The overall response is a JSON array containing the status of each subcontract report in the request.
 See the [Response JSON](#response-json) section for the response structure and specific examples.